LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 </div>

-- Put the stats that were the most liked during interviews on the front page AND the stats page (Pickups per day and average session)
+- We put the stats that were the most liked during interviews on the front page AND the stats page (Pickups per day and average session).
+Users particularly liked the "Pick Ups Per Day" feature that was included so we put it on the home screen aswell.

 **4. Data Privacy**
-- Added a "Data Privacy" setting on the front and friends pages.
-Linked to a pop up where users cna choose to stop sharing their short and long term statistics with their friends.
+- We added a "Data Privacy" setting on the front and friends pages.
+Linked to a pop-up where users can choose to stop sharing their short and long term statistics with their friends.
-- Only friends are able to see stats.
+- We made it so that only friends are able to see stats.
-- Some friends' long-term stats are not visible on friends page to show this feature.
+- This is shown by only some friends' long-term stats being visible on the friends page.

 <div align="center">